browserengineering/book/book/styles.md

 but we'll put it back soon.

-Load [the web version of this chapter](https://browser.engineering/styles.html) up in your browser to test your code: the following code block should now have a light blue background:
+Load [the web version of this chapter](https://browser.engineering/styles.html) in your browser to test your code: the following code block should now have a light blue background:

 ``` {.example style=background-color:lightblue}